Introduction to Azure Security

 Log Analytics can be a useful tool in forensic and other security analysis, as the tool enables you to quickly search through large amounts of security-related entries with a flexible query approach.
 In addition, on-premises firewall and proxy logs can be exported into Azure and made available for analysis using Log Analytics.

 Azure Advisor is a personalized cloud consultant that helps you to optimize your Azure deployments.
 It analyzes your resource configuration and usage telemetry.
 It then recommends solutions to help improve the performance, security, and high availability of your resources while looking for opportunities to reduce your overall Azure spend.
-Azure Advisor provides security recommendations, which can significant improve your overall security posture for solutions you deploy in Azure.
+Azure Advisor provides security recommendations, which can significantly improve your overall security posture for solutions you deploy in Azure.
 These recommendations are drawn from security analysis performed by Azure Security Center.

 Azure Security Center